RisingStack/writing-testable-apis-the-basics/README.md

 will check if the expected value equals the outcome.

 But enough of the theory, let's setup our test runner and assertion library!
-For this post, we will use mocha as our test runner, and chaijs as our assertion library.
+For this post, we will use mocha as our test runner, and chai as our assertion library.

 ### Adding mocha to your project